 In December 2019, an outbreak of a novel virus was reported in Wuhan, Hubei Province, China.
-This virus, known as Coronavirus Disease 2019 (COVID-19), has led rienced by fisherfolk before, during, and after the pandemic.
+This virus, known as Coronavirus Disease 2019 (COVID-19), has led to the deaths of millions of people worldwide (Ciotti et al., 2020).
+As the virus spread rapidly, countries and territories across the globe implemented stringent control measures.
+Lockdowns and shutdowns rienced by fisherfolk before, during, and after the pandemic.

-1. Assess the income gap expe-
+Assess the income gap expe-